 Remark 2.28.
-(K, \leq{univ}) is in general not an AEC as it may fail the Löwenheim-Skolem axiom, the coherence axiom, and the last of the Tarski-Vaught axioms.
+(K, \leq{univ}) is in general not an AEC as it may fail the Löwenheim-Skolem axiom, the coherence axiom, and (3c) in the Tarski-Vaught axioms of Definition 2.7.

 3. Independence relations

 Since this section mostly lists definitions, the reader already familiar with independence (e.g. in the first-order context) may want to skip it and refer to it as needed.
 We would like a general framework in which to study independence.
 One such framework is Shelah's good λ -frames [She09, Section II.6].
 Another is given by the definition of independence relation in [BGKV, Definition 3.1] (itself adapted from [BG, Definition 3.3]).
 Both definitions describe a relation "p does not fork over M" for p a Galois type over N and $M \leq N$.